Goto main content

 6- Electric shocks

-If you find yourself getting an electric shock while performing tasks where this shouldn’t happen, then you’ll need to look into this.
+If you find yourself getting an electric shock while performing tasks where this shouldn’t happen, you’ll need to look into this.
 First, it’s important to determine the source of the problem and act accordingly.
 For example, if you get shocked every time you touch your toaster, you’ll need to figure out if the problem is with your appliance or the outlet.
 When it comes to electric shocks, it’s crucial to be careful.
 In most scenarios, it’s strongly advised that you call an electrician to diagnose the source of the problem.

-7- High electricity bills
+7- High electric bills

 Has your electricity consumption shot up on your bills out of nowhere?
-This is a definite indication of energy-loss or overconsumption that occurs as a result of this problem.
+This is a definite indication of energy loss or overconsumption that occurs as a result of this problem.
 If the power in your home is overloaded, this will increase all of your expenses.

 8- Wiring issues